KEHANG/KEHANG.github.io/about.md

 permalink: /about/
 ---

-I'm **Kehang Han**, a PhD student at MIT in Computational Energy area.
-You can find more detail about my [research group](http://cheme.scripts.mit.edu/green-group) and [me](http://cheme.scripts.mit.edu/green-group/kehang-han).
+Hi there, this is Kehang.
+I'm a machine intelligence researcher at [Google Brain](https://research.google/people/KehangHan/) and ocassionally write about [HPC](https://en.wikipedia.org/wiki/High-performance_computing), [IoT](https://en.wikipedia.org/wiki/Internet_of_things) and [AI](https://en.wikipedia.org/wiki/Artificial_intelligence) here.
+I got my PhD at MIT on complex system engineering, computational chemistry and machine learning, was the lead dev of the reaction network generation project [RMG](https://rmg.mit.edu/).